 House Armed Services Subcommittee on Strategic Forces hearing, “Fiscal 2008 Budget: Energy Department,” concerning the department’s atomic energy defense activities.
 Invited witnesses include Thomas D’Agostino, acting administrator of the National Nuclear Security Administration; James Rispoli, assistant secretary of energy for environmental management; and Gle…

 Rod and Shane return after a couple of weeks off to talk Uranium: Uranium is as common as tin and can be found in measurable quantities almost anywhere in the world.
-Its price often varies by several hundred percent over short periods of time, often encouraging booms, busts and much speculation.Click here to listen.
+Its price often varies by several hundred percent over short periods of time, often encouraging booms, busts and much speculation.

-Each kilogram of the material contains as much potential energy as 2 MILLION kilograms of oil or three MILLION kilograms of coal, but we use only a tiny portion of that potential energy in currently operating nuclear plants.
+Each kilogram of the material contains as much potential energy as 2 MILLION kilograms of oil or three MILLION kilograms of coal, but we use only a tiny portion of that potential energy in currently operating nuclear plants.Click here to listen.